 "Look, [plastic slipcovers] keep the upholstery clean, and I so seldom have guests these days, that I might as well be as orderly as possible.
 With all this crap in the air--nothing stays clean that isn't covered.
 We do not live in a hygienic age."

-In retirement, Joan became a Christian Scientist (and a recluse).
+In retirement, Joan became a Christian Scientist (and unfortunately, a recluse).
 When she learned she had stomach cancer, she quit smoking and cooled it with the drinking, but she kept the illness to herself.
-Her death certificate lists her cause of death as 'acute coronary occlusion,' (i.e., heart attack), with no reference at all to cancer.
-No autopsy was performed, but it was confirmed by her daughter Cindy that her cause of death was pancreatic cancer.
+Her death certificate lists her cause of death as 'acute coronary occlusion,' (aka, heart attack), with no reference at all to cancer.
+No autopsy was performed, but it was confirmed by her daughter Cindy that Joan's cause of death was pancreatic cancer.

-Shortly after Joan’s death several people came forward to suggest that she’d committed suicide, including a close friend and neighbor--as well as Cindy--asserting she OD’d on sleeping pills after learning about her terminal illness.
-Because Joan had given away some of her personal belongings, including her beloved dog (who she sent to live with friends), and the date of her death also occurred on what would have been her 22nd wedding anniversary to Al Steele, the idea didn't seem all that far-fetched.
+Shortly after Joan’s death, several people came forward to suggest that she’d committed suicide.
+A close friend and neighbor--as well as daughter Cindy--suggested that she OD’d on sleeping pills after learning about her terminal illness.
+Because Joan had given away some of her personal belongings (including her beloved dog, who she sent to live with friends), and the date of her death occurred on what would have been her 22nd wedding anniversary to Al Steele, the idea didn't seem all that far-fetched.

-In some ways Joan’s life and times were so complex and in another's, she's just like you and I. She had her strengths and her weaknesses, her good days and her bad, her lovers and her haters, but at the end of the day she was, is, and always will be Joan Crawford, the movie star.
-RIP, sweet Billie Cranberry.
+In some ways Joan’s life and times were so complex and in another's, she's just like you and I. She had her strengths and her weaknesses, her good days and her bad, her lovers, haters, friends and enemies, but at the end of the day she is, was and always will be Joan Crawford, movie star.

 Do you have a favorite celebrity that you can't get enough of?
-Tell me all about it in the comments.
+Tell me all about it in the comments below.

-I'd like to give a shout out to The Joan Crawford Exchange on Facebook as well as The Concluding Chapter of Crawford; the folks there are amazing and a wealth of knowledge on all things JC!
+I'd like to give a shout out to all of the awesome members of The Joan Crawford Exchange on Facebook as well as The Concluding Chapter of Crawford; they are truly a wealth of knowledge on all things JC!